syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Syncfusion-Project-Templates.md

     ![project configuration](images/project-configuration.png)

-    > ASP.NET Core 6.0 was available from V19.4.0.38 and support from Visual Studio 2022 in Syncfusion ASP.NET Core project configuration wizard.
+    > .NET 6.0 is available from v19.4.0.38 and support from Visual Studio 2022.

     **Project configurations**